 How Does Talcum Powder Cause Cancer?

-The exact way frequent use of talcum powder causes cancer is still unknown.
+The exact way the frequent use of talcum powder causes cancer is still unknown.
 One of the most popular theories involves a chronic irritation of your genital area as the talcum powder goes up through your uterus into your fallopian tubes, and then into your ovaries.

 The theory goes on to say that other than the contact with your mucous membrane, the powder may suppress some of the antibodies that generally would protect you against getting cancer.